migualex/sits-prodes/prodes.amz_nf/data/raw/samples/README.txt

-This folder is intended for storing the training samples.
+This folder is intended to store the training samples.